 The benefits of Data Warehouse provides to the Corporate World are as follows:

 Using different data sources for a data warehouse helps collect more relevant data.
 It helps decrease the error frequency by continuously matching the new data with the previously collected data.
 After certain formatting and processes, the data is so consistent that it is ready to be analyzed.
 The quality of data helps the decision-maker base their decisions on hard facts.
 Now the authorities don’t rely upon incomplete or poor data quality.
 According to Exforsys, the increase in the business intelligence we get through data warehousing can directly be applied to market segmentation, inventory management, and sales.

 An integrated database of consistent, relevant, and historical data helps analysts increase work efficiency and provide more accurate business insights.
 The organization’s Historical data helps study and analyze the different periods and trends to make better predictions for the future.
 A Data Warehouse also helps consistently accumulate and integrate a high amount of data, eventually reducing the stress on the production system.
 It helps in offloading data extracts and reporting from the production server.
 Accessing the data directly through the Data warehouse eliminates the dependency on SSIS packages.
 Consistent information from various activities or departments of a certain organization helps understand the trends.
 Also, it helps in recognizing the mistakes made and correcting them before feeling the dent.

 3. High Return on Investment

+Data warehousing is expensive regarding revenue generation but produces quality results with time.
+Data warehousing in its early phase demands a fortune, but it can help the organization grow exponentially with time.
 According to the International Data Corporation, an average of three years of return on investment in data warehousing reached 401% in 1996.

 4. Time Efficient